Constructive S4 modal logics with the finite birelational frame property: Introduction

-The first two $\mathsf{IS4}$ variants are tightly related both to $\mathsf{IS4}$ and also to $\mathsf{S4}$ modal extensions of \emph{G\"odel(--Dummett) logic}.
+Along with \altterm{def:csf}{$\csf$}, we also study three variants of \altterm{def:isf}{$\isf$} and show that they too all enjoy the finite model property.\footnote{For all of these results, including for \altterm{def:csf}{$\csf$}, we prove the stronger \emph{finite frame property}.} The first two variants are modal extensions of \emph{G\"odel(--Dummett) logic,} a type of fuzzy logic.
 According to Caicedo and Ram\'irez~\cite{Caicedo2010StandardGM}, such fuzzy versions of modal logic may be used to model situations where modal notions may be applied to vague predicates.
 One may consider propositions such as~\emph{``The weather is always warm in Tulum''} or \emph{``Alice knows that Bob is trustworthy'',} where to be `warm' or `trustworthy' are treated as vague (they can be true to varying degrees), and `always' and `knows' are treated as modalities.

 Among many approaches for dealing with vagueness, G\"odel logics~\cite{Godel32} are particularly appealing versions of fuzzy logic, because they can alternatively be viewed as superintuitionistic logics~\cite{heyting30}.
 Indeed, propositional G\"odel logic lies strictly between intuitionistic propositional logic and classical propositional logic, and is characterised by a semantics that assigns to each proposition a truth value in the interval $[0,1]$.
-If we further assume that modalities are interpreted using a \emph{crisp} accessibility relation (that is, expressions of the form $x\mathrel R y$ take values in $\{0,1\}$), then G\"odel modal logic may be seen as a specialisation of intuitionistic modal logic~\cite{servi1977modal,Simpson94} where semantically the intuitionistic partial order validates an \emph{upward linearity} condition.
+If we further assume that modalities are interpreted using a \emph{crisp} accessibility relation (that is, expressions of the form $x\mathrel R y$ take values in $\{0,1\}$), then G\"odel modal logic may be seen as a specialisation of intuitionistic modal logic~\cite{servi1977modal,Simpson94}, where semantically the intuitionistic partial order validates an \term{upward linear}[upward linearity] condition.